 See Optimizing the configuration and Setting General export options.

-Note: if a file contains only macros and no normal print data then this option is engaged automatically.
+Tip: if a file contains only macros and no normal print data then the Macros option is engaged automatically.

 The units in which the mouse coordinates are normally shown is defined in the Viewing page of the 'Configuration' dialog: see Configuring the view.
 To switch to using different units just for the current session, choose Mouse Coordinates from the 'View' menu then select one of these sub-options